2024 Pac-12 Conference baseball tournament

 The 2024 Pac-12 Conference baseball tournament was held from May 21 through 25 at Scottsdale Stadium in Scottsdale, Arizona.
 It was the third and final postseason championship event sponsored by the Pac-12 Conference since 1978.
-It was also the final Pac-12 Conference event.
+It was also the final Pac-12 Conference event before the conference's collapse; 10 of the previous 12 members left for other conferences that August.

+In July 2026, the two legacy members, Oregon State and Washington State, were joined by new baseball-sponsoring full members Fresno State, Gonzaga, San Diego State, and Texas State, plus new baseball affiliate Dallas Baptist.
+The tournament is expected to resume in the 2027 season.

 The Arizona Wildcats won the tournament and will receive the league's automatic bid to the 2024 NCAA Division I baseball tournament.